jackw01/led-control/README.md

 User-selectable color as an array containing one HSV tuple.
 Only contains one color.

 #### Return Values
 Pattern functions must return a color in tuple form and either `hsv` or `rgb` depending on the format of the color.
-All values must be in the 0 to 1 range, except for hue.
+All values are expected to be in the 0 to 1 range, except for hue.
 Hue values less than 0 or greater than 1 will wrap.
 RGB will be clamped to the 0-1 range.

 ### Supported Python Globals
 * Builtins: `None`, `False`, `True`, `abs`, `bool`, `callable`, `chr`, `complex`, `divmod`, `float`, `hash`, `hex`, `id`, `int`, `isinstance`, `issubclass`, `len`, `oct`, `ord`, `pow`, `range`, `repr`, `round`, `slice`, `str`, `tuple`, `zip`